How to reduce water bill

 Water companies determine your bill using one of two methods: a metered or unmetered system.
 If you have a water meter, the company calculates your bill based on actual water usage.
 Without a meter, the bill is usually a fixed charge, often influenced by the property's rateable value.

-Check if you can save by switching to a water meter (in England and Wales)
+Can you save by switching to a water meter in England and Wales?

 Use a free water usage calculator